d-uzlov/k8s-homelab/network/calico/readme.md

 replicaset.apps/echoserver-96ffcc7c8   1         1         1       8s
 ```

-v1.26.1 seems to work fine, but it doesn't support eBPF in Debian 12: https://github.com/projectcalico/calico/issues/8001
+- v1.26.1 seems to work fine, but it doesn't support eBPF in Debian 12: https://github.com/projectcalico/calico/issues/8001
+- v3.26.3 breaks pod connectivity.
+Roughly 1/4th of ingress requests either hang for 5 seconds or simply never finish
+- - Deploy `./test/ingress` and run this: `while true; do time curl https://echo-wildcard.meoe.duckdns.org; sleep 0.1; done`
+- - With the same ingress test: direct access via load balancer service work without issues
+- - Tested both with and without eBPF
+- - Note: I don't remember if `externalTrafficPolicy` affects this

+Apparently, v3.xx is supposed to support k8s v1.xx.
+So, v3.26 only supports k8s v1.26, and is not guaranteed to work on k8s v1.27 or v1.28.

 # Install operator